jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/ISC2-Cloud-Security-Report-2022.md

 security and economics of networking with cloud-based resources (see pages 50, 52, and 54, respectively).

-### Survey Demographics
+## Survey Demographics

-*   Responses received from 1,200 qualified IT security decision makers and practitioners
+•	 Responses received from 1,200 qualified IT security decision makers and practitioners
-*   All from organizations with more than 500 employees
+•	 All from organizations with more than 500 employees
-*   Representing 17 countries across North America, Europe, Asia Pacific, the Middle East, Latin America, and Africa
+•	 Representing 17 countries across North America, Europe, Asia Pacific, the Middle East, Latin America, and Africa
-*   Representing 19 industries
+•	 Representing 19 industries

-## Introduction
+# Introduction

-### Cyberwar and the Russian Invasion of Ukraine
+## Cyberwar and the Russian Invasion of Ukraine
 This report is being written during the early stages of Russia’s invasion of Ukraine.
 Obviously, our survey results don’t reflect the impact of that event.
 However, in “The Road Ahead” section that